 - Right-click on a page and select "Examine Element".

 - Select View > Developer > Developer tools off.

 - Use the key combination "Alt + Command + I".

 In the developer tools now click on the tab "Network"You may need to reload the page once to see results here.
-Then use the search in the network tab to determine whether Google Fonts are included via Google Server.
+Then use the search in the network tab to determine if Google Fonts are included via Google servers.